MA in History

 Programme Structure and Content

-Modules are generally taught through a combination of seminars, workshops, small group discussions and field trips.
-There is a strong emphasis on independent learning.
+Modules are taught through a combination of seminars, workshops, small group discussions and field trips.
+There is a strong emphasis on active and independent learning.
 All modules are 10 credits and are examined by continuous assessment in the form of reviews, essays, research papers, learning journals and class presentations.

 Interpretation and Argument in History Writing

-This module will introduce students to the tradition of history writing (historiography) as it has evolved and developed in Europe and the world since classical times, and in Ireland from the early seventeenth century to the present.
+This module introduces students to the tradition of history writing (historiography) as it has evolved and developed in Europe and the world since classical times, and in Ireland from the early seventeenth century to the present.
 Click here for more information.

-This module aims to introduce a range of research methods and focuses on active engagement with the processes of gathering, evaluating and analysing historical evidence.
+This module introduces a range of research methods and focuses on active engagement with the processes of gathering, evaluating and analysing historical evidence.
 Students are guided through the process of using archives and various online resources.
-A novel feature of this module is an introduction to Geographic Information System (GIS).
+A novel feature of this module not offered elsewhere is an introduction to Geographic Information System (GIS).
 A fundamental objective is to equip students to devise, and execute independent research projects.
 The module imparts important transferrable, research and writing skills.
 Click here for more information.

 Ireland in the Twentieth Century: Crisis, Continuity and Change